shreehank22/System-Indentification-for-Mobile-Robot/README.md

 # System Identification and Control of a Mobile Robot

 This repository presents a MATLAB and Simulink-based workflow for designing a data-driven control system for a mobile robot.
 The approach involves identifying a linear approximation of the robot's nonlinear dynamics using the N4SID (Numerical Subspace State Space System IDentification) algorithm.
-The identified model is subsequently used for PID controller design and closed-loop simulation.
+The identified model is subsequently used for designing a PID controller and conducting closed-loop simulations.

 ## Overview